Models / Chat / DeepSeek-R1-0528 API

 const response = await together.chat.completions.create({

-messages: [{"role": "user", "content": "What are some fun things to do in New York?"}],
+content: "What are some fun things to do in New York?"

-model: "deepseek-ai/DeepSeek-R1",
+model: "deepseek-ai/DeepSeek-R1"

 });